microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-post.md

 ## Request body

 In the request body, supply a JSON representation of a [team](../resources/team.md) object.
 We can also specify optional parameter 'firstChannelName', if we want to name the first channel created as part of it.
-If no parameter is provided then its name will be default as 'General'.
+If no parameter is provided, then its name defaults to 'General'.

 ## Response